sourceduty/ChatGPT_Actions/README.md

 <br>
 Search for books in the Open Library.

-Both of these GPTs are free and open-source; anyone can redistribute it and/or modify them.
+Both of these GPTs are free and open-source; anyone can redistribute them and/or modify them.

 <br>
 </details>